gSchool/ada-developer-skills/01-unit1-roundtable-guides/ruby-roundtable-questions-hidden.md

   - `git add`
   - `git commit`
 - You've just made changes to `adagrams.rb` and want to save these changes with git.
 How do you do that?

+## Week 10 Questions

+### Git Branches

+- Why is branching useful for a project like Ride-share?
+- How can you create a branch in git?
+- What are two ways to merge a branch back into master?
+  - Using `git merge`
+  - Using a pull request.
+  - Rebase also works

+### Strong Params

+- Why bother with strong params?
+- Does the method name matter? (task_params)